List of sporting events affected by the coronavirus pandemic

 The World Cup in Chengdu, China on May 10 has been postponed.

-The Pan American Cup in Ixtapa, Mexico, from May 15 to 16 postponed.
+Pan American Cup in Ixtapa, Mexico, from May 15 to 16 postponed to November 28.

 World Series reported in Yokohama, Japan on May 16.

-The Pan American middle distance championships in Formosa, Argentina, May 23 have been postponed.
+Pan American middle distance championships in Formosa, Argentina on May 23 postponed to August 16.

 The Asian Cup in Osaka, Japan, postponed May 23.